MS24/1: Pure Protection Market Study

 Next steps

-If the distribution of pure protection products is not working well against our operational objectives, including our competition objective, we will consider whether any improvements are needed on a forward-looking basis.
+If the distribution of pure protection products is not working well against our operational objectives, including our competition objective, we will consider whether any changes are needed to improve consumer outcomes.
 This is in particular to support competition that delivers innovation and investment and to make sure the market works well for consumers.
-Market studies are forward-looking and do not examine past conduct of individual firms or set out to establish the basis for redress.

 Any queries